Repointing the Wall

 One

 Now 73, I enjoy research and working on this website.
-Long hours at the desk are rewarded by long hours out and about, driving the length and breadth of the country, weekly journeys to Cheshire and Lancashire, the occasional slip into my city Liverpool.
+Long hours at the desk are rewarded by long hours out and about, driving the length and breadth of the country, weekly journeys to Cheshire and Lancashire, the occasional slip into my city Liverpool, trains, buses and taxis.
+All enable me my freedom.

-An active retirement brings with it the chance to do some of the things that a very active working life proffered but which I could maintain.
+An active retirement brings with it the chance to do some of the things that a very active working life proffered but which I could not maintain, not in full employment.
+There comes a time when the frame within which I dwell suggests a slower pace, a gentler approach.
 My friend R.S. in Germany is of like-mind.
 We have both discovered one physical drawback.
-I put it like this as a simple way to explain, tongue-in-cheek, as I try not to take life too seriously:
+I put it like this as a simple way to explain, tongue-in-cheek, because I try not to take life too seriously:

 Well, Rita.
-As you know, once upon a time I rode to Dressage, today yes, I could mount a horse, settle in the seat, and no sooner am I saying to myself ah, this is good…than I fall promptly off the other side.
-My horse quietly bends her neck, looks back and down… See?
+As you know, once upon a time I rode to Dressage, today yes, I could I think mount my horse, settle into my saddle, yet no sooner am I saying to myself ah, this is good…than I fall promptly off the other side!
+My horse ~ La Roche ‘Rocka’ a gorgeous Grey, quietly bends her neck, looks back and down… See?
 I’m right.
-You cannot just take up where you left off when the gap is three decades!followed by a snort of approval and sense of comedy.
+You cannot just take up where you left off when the gap is three decades! …followed by a snort of approval and sense of comedy, and then that nuzzle that says, come on, get up!
+But act your age!!

 Two

 But no one has ever done what I’m now doing.
-No president has ever achieved what I am achieving.
+No president has ever achieved what I am achieving, you boo-di-fullll peeeple.

-That is a paraphrase of a man with a very limited vocabulary, a man with a total absence of national and international history, a man who has in just 339 days
+That is a paraphrase of a man of limited vocabulary, an absence of national and international history, a man who has in just 339 days

 · hollowed out the American Constitution